Current and future constraints on the expansion history of the GREA model: Dataset

 \item \textbf{Cosmic Microwave Background (CMB)}: We used the compressed CMB information, defined by the set of parameters $\mathbf{D} = (100\,\theta_*, \omega_b, \omega_{cb})$.
 It has been found that these have nearly identical constraints on late-time dark energy as the full CMB likelihood \citep{lodha2025extendeddarkenergyanalysis,Abdul_Karim_2025}.
 Specifically, $\omega_b = \Omega_bh^2$ and $\omega_{cb} = \Omega_bh^2 + \Omega_{c}h^2$ are used to determine the sound horizon, $r_d$, which calibrates BAO measures; the angular acoustic scale $\theta_* = r(z_*)/D_M(z_*)$ provides additional geometrical information from the CMB, where $r(z_*)$ is the comoving sound horizon at the end of recombination, at redshift $z_*\approx 1089$.
 The redshift of decoupling, $z_*$, is computed using the analytical formula developed by \citet{Aizpuru_2021}:

-This approximation is justified by the fact that at high redshifts, the expansion history of the Universe for the GREA model is the same of $\Lambda$CDM, because the early-universe parameters can be constrained from CMB observations almost independently of the late-time evolution \citep{Lemos_2023}.
+This approximation is justified by the fact that at high redshifts, the expansion history of the Universe for the GREA model is the same of $\Lambda$CDM, because the early-universe parameters can be constrained from CMB observations almost independently of the late-time evolution \citep{Lemos_2023}. \mmt{Nevertheless, some biases on the results due to this assumption might still be present when using this information with GREA, which deviates from $\Lambda$CDM at low redshifts.}